mbsimonovic/terraform-aws-service-catalog/examples/for-learning-and-testing/data-stores/rds/README.md

    the ways you can set Terraform variables).
 1. Run `terraform init`.
 1. Run `terraform apply`.
-1. The module will output the endpoint and port for your Aurora cluster.
-Connect a local database client to test the cluster.
+1. The module will output the endpoint and port for your RDS instance.
+Connect a local database client to test it out.
 1. When you're done testing, to undeploy everything, run `terraform destroy`.